MultiSafepay/docs/content/payments/checkout/payment-components/integrating-single-payment-method.md

 **Note:** To keep your API key private, request the token from your own server.

-### Construct the payment component object
+### Construct the component object

-**1.** Initialize an `orderData` object containing information about the customer's order collected during the checkout process:
+**1.** Initialize an `orderData` object, containing information about the customer's order collected during the checkout process:

 ```
 const orderData = {